Irreversibility and randomness: Irreversibility in the Ehrenfest model

 To strengthen the clause ``for $\mathbb{P}$-almost every $\om$'' in this result to our desirable clause ``for all $\mathbb{P}$-random $\om$'' we may again use the reasoning based on Lemma \ref{lemma1}, which gave us a similar strengthening of the strong law of large numbers for a fair coin toss.
 As we noted, this lemma holds for any computable probability space.
 Thus we obtain the main result in this section:\footnote{The computability requirements enabling Lemma \ref{lemma1} are easily checked.
 First, the topological space $(2^\mathbb{T})^{\N}$ becomes effective by numbering the cylinder sets.
-Second, if $f(0)$ is computable, then also $f(t)$ is computable, which makes the family $(W_N(m))_N$ uniformly computable by saturating the inequality in its definition by computable opens. } \begin{theorem} Let the initial condition $\alpha \in [0,1]$, which parametrizes $\mathbb{P}_1$ and hence $\mathbb{P}$, be a computable real.
-For each initial segment $\mathbb{T}\subset\N$ and each $\mathbb{P}$-random path $\om\in(2^{\N})^\mathbb{T}$, we have
+Second, if $\alpha,\beta$ are computable, then so is $f(t)$ for all $t \in \mathbb{T}$, which makes the family $(W_N(m))_N$ uniformly computable by saturating the inequality in its definition by computable opens. } \begin{theorem} Let $\mathbb{P}\equiv \mathbb{P}_{(\al,\beta)}$ be the probability measure \er{Omega} on the space of paths $\Om$ of the modified Ehrenfest model with initial condition $\alpha$ and transition probability $\beta$, both assumed to be computable reals.
+For each finite initial segment $\mathbb{T}\subset\N$ and each $\mathbb{P}$-random path $\om\in\Omega$,